arontaupe/aron.petau.net/_pages/portfolio.md

   - image_path: assets/images/burning_furnace.jpg
     alt: "iron-smelting"
     title: "Smelting: Making iron the prehistoric way"
-    excerpt: "See some impressions from the ISD 2021 where iron-ore is burned under exclusion of oxygen to reduce it and produce real iron"
+    excerpt: "See some impressions from the ISD 2021 where iron-ore is burned under exclusion of oxygen to reduce it and produce real iron.
+A group of archeology-fanatics is experimentally trying to find out about the mysterious prehistoric efficiency of smelting iron, highly localized knowledge that is largely lost."
     url: "/iron-smelting/"
     btn_label: "More"
     btn_class: "btn--primary"